JoshuaDoes/go-soundcloud/README.md

 ```

 ## License
-The source code for go-ppm is released under the MIT License.
+The source code for go-soundcloud is released under the MIT License.
 See LICENSE for more details.

 ## Donations
 All donations are appreciated and helps me stay awake at night to work on this more.
 Even if it's not much, it helps a lot in the long run!